molgenis/molgenis/docs/guide-using-an-ide-for-backend.md

-# Using an IDE (Intellij)
+# Using an IDE (Intellij) for development of MOLGENIS backend

-A rough guide on how to develop molgenis in IntelliJ IDEA is described below.
+A rough guide on how to develop MOLGENIS in IntelliJ IDEA is described below.
-This was created using IntelliJ IDEA 2016.1 Ultimate, courteously provided to us by JetBrains on an open source license.
+This was created using IntelliJ IDEA Ultimate.
 Most of the time we use the latest IntelliJ version.

 **[Deploy backend services](guide-development.md)**

-## Set the maven home dir in IntelliJ
-* Open Preferences, Build Execution Deployment, Maven
-* Set the home dir to where your >= 3.1.0 maven installation lives.

-## Get the molgenis sourcecode
+## Get the MOLGENIS sourcecode
 * File, New, Project from version control, Git (or Github)
 * Pick `https://github.com/molgenis/molgenis.git` for the repository URL.
 * In the Event log: Non-managed pom.xml file found.
 Choose "Add as Maven Project".
 (You'll also see 'JPA framework is detected'.
 Ignore that.)

-You now should have a Project called molgenis with a module for each maven module.
+You now should have a Project called 'molgenis' with a module for each maven module.

 ## Set the project JDK
 Open File, Project Structure.
 For the entire project: